bebraw/iterplus/docs/dev_guide.rst

 It is possible to generate the documentation via setup.py, though.
 You can do this simply via "build_sphinx" parameter (ie. setup.py build_sphinx).
 There's also an untested "upload_sphinx" that's supposed to upload the project documentation to the right place.

-Especially "sliceable" could use some extra work.
-It might be nice to use some form of caching or some other minor optimizations (esp. for slice!) there.
-Current implementation is somewhat simplistic.

-"chainable" probably should be expanded as well and made work better with iterators.